Treason! Arrest him! The Democratic lawmaker who enrages Donald Trump

 “Trump’s job is to break up the narrative and create doubt,” the person said.

-House Democrats launched an impeachment inquiry in September after an unnamed whistleblower alleged Trump had sought to pressure his Ukrainian counterpart to investigate former U.S. Vice President Joe Biden, a leading contender for the 2020 Democratic presidential nomination.
+House Democrats launched an impeachment inquiry in September after an unidentified whistleblower alleged Trump had sought to pressure his Ukrainian counterpart to investigate former U.S. Vice President Joe Biden, a leading contender for the 2020 Democratic presidential nomination.

-During the July 25 call, Trump asked Ukrainian President Volodymyr Zelenskiy to speak with the Republican president’s personal lawyer, Rudy Giuliani.
-The former New York mayor has been pursuing a globetrotting effort to find out whether Ukrainian officials improperly dropped an investigation of a company that hired Biden’s son, Hunter Biden.
+During a July 25 call, Trump asked Ukrainian President Volodymyr Zelenskiy to speak with the Republican president’s personal lawyer, Rudy Giuliani.
+The former New York mayor has been pursuing a globe-trotting effort to find out whether Ukrainian officials improperly dropped an investigation of a company that hired Biden’s son, Hunter Biden.

 The inquiry has produced an intense partisan fight, and a flood of political advertising to match.
 But little of that has been directed at Schiff.

-The largest super PAC (political action committee) backing Trump, America First Action SuperPAC, isn’t planning to target any of its advertising campaign at Schiff, the person familiar with Republicans’ strategy said.
+The largest super PAC (political action committee) backing Trump, America First Action SuperPAC, is not planning to target any of its advertising campaign at Schiff, the person familiar with Republicans’ strategy said.
 Instead, the super PAC, an outside group that can spend unlimited amounts of money to support candidates, plans to focus on Democrats in House districts that Trump won in 2016.

-The group isn’t ruling out targeting Schiff later but is unlikely to do so unless the U.S. Congress moves closer to an impeachment vote, the person said.
+The group does not rule out targeting Schiff later, but is unlikely to do so unless the U.S. Congress moves closer to an impeachment vote, the person said.

 On Facebook, only a handful of ads have targeted Schiff.
 House Minority Leader Kevin McCarthy, a Republican from California, spent about $100 for an ad claiming Schiff had put the country “through a nightmare.”
 It reached fewer than 1,000 people, according to data Facebook published about the ad.

 Schiff, who represents a Los Angeles district, is a former federal prosecutor and a political ally of House Speaker Nancy Pelosi.
-His public profile grew over the past two years as a sharp-spoken but seldom-ruffled defender of the investigation into Russian meddling in the 2016 U.S. election.
+His public profile grew over the past two years as a sharp-spoken but seldom-ruffled defender of the investigation of Russian meddling in the 2016 U.S. election.

 Representative Gerry Connolly, a Democrat from Virginia, said Schiff was a good choice to lead the impeachment probe because he could withstand the president’s attacks and is “not going to be deterred from doing his job.”

-“We’re not fooling around here,” Schiff said at a news conference with Pelosi on Thursday discussing the impeachment probe.
+“We’re not fooling around here,” Schiff said at a news conference with Pelosi discussing the impeachment probe.
 “We don’t want this to drag on for months and months and months, which appears to be the administration’s strategy.”

-But his approach has drawn harsh critiques from Republican lawmakers.
-In March, two months after Schiff took over as chairman of the House Intelligence Committee, all nine of the panel’s Republican members demanded he resign over his allegations that Trump’s campaign had colluded with Russia in the 2016 campaign.
+His approach has drawn harsh critiques from Republican lawmakers.
+In March, two months after Schiff took over as chairman of the House committee, all nine of the panel’s Republican members demanded he resign over his allegations that Trump’s campaign had colluded with Russia in the 2016 campaign.

 An investigation by U.S. Special Counsel Robert Mueller concluded that the Russian government sought to sway the election in Trump’s favor and that his campaign worked to benefit from those efforts, but did not find evidence to establish a conspiracy.